 Enumeration Table Notation

 Throughout Section 3, tables are used to describe the list of defined values for each default vocabulary.
-Each property table consists of a column of literal names, and a description column that describes the literal name, if needed.
+Each property table consists of a column of literal names, and a description column that describes the literal name.

 Background Information